ur-whitelab/hoomd-tf/sphinx-docs/source/running.rst

 Batching
 --------

-If you do not use molecule batching when building your model (i.e., your model isn't a sub class of :py:class: `simmodel.MolSimModel`, you can optionally split your batches to be smaller than the entire system.
-This is set via the ``batch_size`` integer argument to :py:meth:`tfcompute.tfcompute.attach`.
+If you do not use molecule batching when building your model (i.e., your model isn't a sub class of :py:class: `.MolSimModel`, you can optionally split your batches to be smaller than the entire system.
+This is set via the ``batch_size`` integer argument to :py:meth:`.tfcompute.attach`.
 This can help for high-memory simulations where you cannot spare the GPU memory to have each tensor be the size of your system.